scalar0/auto-cli/README.md

 ### _Commands_

 The commands array stores in a json array the alias, description, the verbosity option setting and parent of each command of the interface.
 The alias is the command let to call on the CLI in order to invoke the command and parse its arguments.
 The description is the text displayed in the help menu of the CLI application.
-The verbosity option setting is the boolean used to implement the option that will set the verbosity level of the logger.
 The parent is the parent of the command (e.g. : the root command).

 <details>
 <summary><b><u>